PiDronics/automated-hydroponics-app/README.md

 - To help farmers better understand the needs of their crops
 - To encourage more people to get involved in hydroponics

+## Serve

+Running `npm run start` to serve to localhost:3000.
+Webpack is listening for changes in your IDE so you don't need to restart everytime.

+## Build

+Running `npm run build` to produce an optimized, deployable React Application

+## Testing

+Running `npm run test` will run all of the testing suites in the `/src` folder.
+Note that react testing files are typically names `component_name.test.js`

 ## Coming soon
 - Acceptable ranges of values
 - Real time graphs